Delaware Medicaid / Diamond State Health Plan Plus Long Term Care Programs, Benefits & Eligibility Requirements

 Long Term Care Community Services

-LTCCS program long term care benefits include adult day care, home modifications, housekeeping services, specialized medical equipment and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
+LTCCS program long-term care benefits include adult day care, home modifications, housekeeping services, specialized medical equipment and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
 The state will supply a licensed caregiver to provide these benefits, but the program participant can also self-direct some of the LTCCS benefits (like personal care assistance and housekeeping services) by hiring caregivers of their choice, including friends, spouses and other family members.

 Unlike most HCBS Waivers, Delaware’s Long Term Care Community Services (LTCCS) program is an entitlement.
 This means that all eligible applicants are guaranteed by law, aka entitled, to be accepted into the program and to receive benefits.

-Aged Blind and Disabled / Regular Medicaid
+Aged, Blind, and Disabled Medicaid

-Delaware’s Aged, Blind and Disabled Medicaid, which is also called Regular Medicaid or the Diamond State Health Plan, provides healthcare and long term care services and supports to low-income Delaware residents who are aged (age 65+), blind or disabled and and live “in the community.”
-Living “in the community” can mean living in in their home, the home of a loved one, an adult foster care home, a residential care home or an assisted living facility.
-While ABD Medicaid will cover services in all of those settings, it will not cover room and board costs.
-ABD Medicaid can sometimes be referred to as regular Medicaid for Seniors, but it should not be confused with the regular Medicaid that is available for low-income people of all ages.
+Delaware’s Aged, Blind and Disabled (ABD) Medicaid, which may also be called the Diamond State Health Plan, provides basic healthcare coverage and long-term care services and supports to financially limited Delaware residents who are aged (65 and over), blind or disabled and live in the community.
+ABD Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for low-income people of all ages.
+ABD Medicaid is an entitlement, which means that anyone who meets the requirements is guaranteed by law to receive the benefits without any wait.

-Living Independence for the Elderly (LIFE)
+2. Living Independence for the Elderly (LIFE)

-Delaware residents who are age 55+ and have Aged Blind and Disabled (ABD) Medicaid can coordinate their medical, social service and non-medical personal needs into one comprehensive plan and delivery system using the Living Independence for the Elderly (LIFE) program.
+Delaware residents who are age 55+ and have ABD Medicaid can cover their medical, social service and non-medical personal needs with one comprehensive plan and delivery system using the Living Independence for the Elderly (LIFE) program.
 The program is also known as Program of All-Inclusive Care for the Elderly (PACE).
-LIFE/PACE program participants are required to need a Nursing Facility Level of Care, but they must live in the community and a LIFE/PACE center must be available in that community.
+LIFE/PACE program participants are required to need Nursing Facility Level of Care, but they must live in the community and a LIFE/PACE center must be available in that community.
 Delaware’s LIFE/PACE programs can be used by people who are “dual eligible” for Medicaid and Medicare, and it will coordinate the care and benefits from those two programs into one plan.
 LIFE/PACE also administers vision and dental care, and LIFE/PACE day centers provide meals, social activities, exercise programs and regular health checkups and services to program participants.
 The Delaware LIFE/PACE centers are located in Milford (PACE Your LIFE) and Wilmington (Saint Francis LIFE).
-More.
+To learn more about LIFE/PACE, click here.

 Delaware Nursing Home Medicaid Eligibility Criteria